srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa_cots/source/index.rst

 srsRAN
 ======

-If you have not already done so, install the latest version of srsRAN and it's dependencies.
+If you have not already done so, install the latest version of srsRAN and dependencies.
 This is outlined in the :ref:`installation guide <gen_installation>`.

 .. note::
    If you install or update your driver **after** installing srsRAN, you will have to re-build srsRAN.
-This is because if the driver is not present at build time, srsRAN will not recongnise it at run-time.

 Checking Drivers
 ================